dddrrreee/cs240lx-22spr/labs/8-i2c-adc/README.md

 [ADC](https://en.wikipedia.org/wiki/Analog-to-digital_converter) to
 convert the voltage to a number.

-You're going to do two things:
+You're going to do three things:
   1. Write a quick driver for the `ads1115` analog-to-digital converter.
      This will give us a way to get a known signal and see that you are correct.